megazear7/orison/README.md

 ## TODO

-1. Update to use node import style instead of esm.
 1. Use correct HTTP codes (404 specifically)
 1. Create 500 error page.
 1. Make the url extension configurable and default to '.html'